 “This find really challenged us.
 We compared the assembled skullcap to all of the other examples of hominins in the Cradle area.
 Eventually, its teardrop shape and relatively big brain cavity meant we were looking at Homo erectus.”

 Homo erectus is one of our direct human ancestors and is best known for migrating out of Africa into the rest of the world.
 These hominins walked upright and were a more human-like species than the other hominins found in the Cradle.
 They had shorter arms and longer legs.
 They could walk and run for longer distances over the African grasslands than the others.

 Once the question of “which species?” was answered, two other huge questions presented themselves.
 How long ago was this individual alive?
 And how old were they when they died?
 The researchers knew that no other Homo erectus fossils had ever been found in South Africa before.
-Even more surprising was the time period suggested by the soil layers the skull fragments were found in.
+Even more surprising was the time period suggested by the soil layers that the skull fragments were found in.
 Baker said:

 “Before we found DNH 134, we knew that the oldest Homo erectus in the world was from Dmanisi in Georgia dating to 1.8 million years ago.”